Enid, Oklahoma minor league baseball history: History

-The 1909 Enid Railroaders were the Western Association Champions.
-Enid finished with a record of 82–41 to capture 1st place in the standings, playing under manager Ted Price.
-With no playoffs, Enid finished 7.5 games ahead of the 2nd place Muskogee Navigators in the final Western Association standings to capture the championship.
+The 1909 Enid Railroaders were the Western Association champions.
+Enid finished with a record of 82–41 to capture first place in the standings, playing under manager Ted Price.
+With no playoffs, Enid finished 7.5 games ahead of the second place Muskogee Navigators in the final Western Association standings to capture the championship.

-Enid continued play in the 1910.
-Western Association.
-The Enid Railroaders finished with a record of 64–53 and in 2nd place in the eight–team Western Association.
+Enid continued play in the 1910 Western Association and had a runner up finish in defending their title.
+The Enid Railroaders finished with a record of 64–53 and in second place in the eight–team Western Association.
 The 1910 Enid manager was Bob Kennedy.
 The Enid franchise folded after the 1910 season.

 In 1920, Enid rejoined the eight–team Western Association, which was reformed after folding in 1917, and won a disputed league championship.
-Playing in the Western Association, the 1920 Enid Harvesters finished the regular season with an overall record of 71–53 and in 4th place overall, winning the split–season 2nd half pennant, playing under manager Ted Waring.
+Playing in the Western Association, the 1920 Enid Harvesters finished the regular season with an overall record of 71–53 and in fourth place overall, winning the split–season second half pennant, playing under manager Ted Waring.
 In the 1920 playoffs, the Okmulgee Drillers and Enid Harvesters were tied 3 games to 3.
 Enid then won the seventh game, but the Western Association president later invalidated the victory.

-In the 1921 Western Association, the Enid Harvesters ended the season with a 77–74 record, placing 5th overall.
+In the 1921 Western Association, the Enid Harvesters ended the season with a 77–74 record, placing fifth overall.
 The 1921 manager was Barney Cleveland.
 On August 21, 1921, Enid pitcher Albert Miller pitched a no-hitter against the Henryetta Hens in a 5–1 victory.